The $T^{\mu\nu}$ of the conformal scalars: Conformal scalars, nonlocality, and Weyl-covariant theories

 Clearly the value of the constant $K$ can be changed by local counterterms $\propto \delta K \int \odif[2]{x} \sqrt{g}$.
 However, the other term in $F$ is manifestly nonlocal, and so cannot be removed by adding a local counterterm to the action.
 The trace $T\indices{^\mu_\mu}$ does not vanish, and in fact leads to the central charge $c=1$:

 Typically, we tune $K$ such that the trace is zero in flat space (this is connected to the normal ordering discussion of \cref{sec:separatedPoints}), but evidently that value will not work for an arbitrary spacetime.
-However, the unique primary EM tensor of this theory does exist; hence there is no obstruction to making the free boson Weyl covariant -- thankfully for string theory.
-There is an identical story in all dimensions $d=2n$: all the theories with $\zeta>n$ cannot be made Weyl-covariant due to Weyl obstructions, because the relevant GJMS operators do not exist -- but the theory with $\zeta=n$, which is a CFT with propagator $\expval{\phi(x)\phi(y)}\propto \log\mu\abs{x-y}$ \footnote{Technically, this is a logCFT if we do not remove $\phi$ from the spectrum (i.e. $P_\mathrm{CFT}$).}, \textit{can} be made Weyl covariant, and has a nonzero Weyl anomaly.
+However, the unique primary EM tensor of this theory does exist; hence there is no obstruction to making the free boson Weyl-covariant -- thankfully for string theory.
+There is an identical story in all dimensions $d=2n$: all the theories with $\zeta>n$ (negative integer $\Delta$) cannot be made Weyl-covariant due to Weyl obstructions, because the relevant GJMS operators do not exist.
+Their propagators in flat space take the form of a polynomial with logarithmic factors $\expval{\phi(x)\phi(y)}\sim (x^2)^{\zeta-n} \log\mu\abs{x-y}$ \cite{Brust:2016gjy}.
+However, the theory with $\zeta=n$ ($\Delta=0$), which is a CFT with propagator $\expval{\phi(x)\phi(y)}\propto \log\mu\abs{x-y}$\footnote{Technically, the theories for all $\zeta \ge n$ are logCFTs if we do not remove $\phi$ from $P_\mathrm{CFT}$ (the spectrum).}, \textit{can} be made Weyl-covariant, and has a nonzero Weyl anomaly.